 Ability to adapt to repetitive manual activities.

+Ability to work carefully with great attention to detail.

+Examples of Essential Functions and Skills

+The following describe examples of principal duties and responsibilities of the job.
+It is not a definitive list and other similar duties may be assigned.

-Ability to work carefully with great attention to detail.Prepares craft materials for preschool and school age story time crafts.
+Prepares craft materials for preschool and school age story time crafts.

-Follows written and/or oral instructions to produce “building blocks” for craft projects.
+For example: Follows written and/or oral instructions to produce “building blocks” for craft projects.

-Assists Youth Services staff in setting up for and cleaning up after story times and craft projects.Moves chairs, as instructed, to story time circle.
+Assists Youth Services staff in setting up for and cleaning up after story times and craft projects.

+For example: Moves chairs, as instructed, to story time circle.
 Places craft materials at tables for story time crafts.
 Following story time and/or crafts puts tables and chairs back in normal configuration.
 Makes sure craft materials are neatly put away and tables are cleaned of glue or other residue.

-Youth Services staff in providing instruction and supervision of events involving board games and card games.
+Assists Youth Services staff in providing instruction and supervision of events involving board games and card games.

-Helps set up board games and works with children to understand the rules of the game.
+For example: Helps set up board games and works with children to understand the rules of the game.

 Assists Youth Services in preparing materials for Summer Reading Program.